open-life-science/open-life-science.github.io/open-incubator.md

     title: Fiscal Hosting
     description: |
       We are helping early stage organizations with fiscal hosting.
 If you are interested, please contact directors at we-are-ols.org to discuss.
+    image:
+      link: images/icons/noun-benefit-6097908.svg
+      alt: |
+        Icon created by Dhavid Tah Hillah Saputra.
+In the image, is a coin with a dollar sign in the middle.
+From it, a seedling is sprouting.
+Two hands cup the coin on either side.
   -
     title: Grant Writing Training
     description: |